 RAN1 would like to thank RAN2 on DCP open issues and informing RAN1 of the RAN2 agreements.

 RAN1 discussed the issue on the collision of DCP and RAR when a DCP monitoring occasion overlaps with the ra-ResponseWindow or msgB-ResponseWindow.
-Regarding RAN2’s understanding on RAR impact with the collision of DCP and RAR when the corresponding search spaces are not quasi-collocated, RAN1 understanding is:
+Regarding RAN2’s understanding on RAR impact with the collision of DCP and RAR when the corresponding search spaces are not quasi-collocated, RAN1 understanding is that there are some cases where RAR addressed to C-RNTI would not be prioritized over DCP.

-RAR addressed to C-RNTI would not be impacted if the DCI scheduling RAR addressed to C-RNTI is configured on type-3 CSS with lower index than that of DCP, according to TS38.213 [1];

-RAR addressed to C-RNTI would not be prioritized over DCP if it is configured on USS or on type-3 CSS with higher index than that of DCP.

 RAN1 could not reach a consensus on whether to always prioritize RAR addressed to C-RNTI over DCP by RAN1 specification change or to leave it to be handled by network implementation.